mathjax/MathJax-docs/web/start.rst

 make up MathJax have been packaged into separate files called *components*.
 For example, there is a component for MathML input, and one for SVG output, and the various TeX extensions are packaged as separate components.
-You can mix and match the various components to customize MathJax to suit your particular needs (this is described in detail in the section on :ref:`configure-mathjax` below); the individual component files that you specify are loaded when MathJax
+You can mix and match these components to customize MathJax to suit your particular needs (this is described in detail in the section on :ref:`configure-mathjax` below); the individual component files that you specify are loaded when MathJax